-Funding for Clinical Trials
+Funding for Clinical Research Studies

-How does a clinical trial – a massive operation – receive regulated funding?
+How does a clinical research study – a massive operation – receive regulated funding?
 That process depends on the type of trial, as well as the funding source.
-One mesothelioma resource offers mesothelioma-related trials as an excellent example.
+One mesothelioma resource offers mesothelioma-related trial as an excellent example.
 First, the Mesothelioma Applied Research Foundation raises money through donation campaigns.
 The foundation then allocates the funds via a grant.
 Finally, a scientific advisory committee reviews the grant and approves it to propel early clinical research.
 Again, this process can vary dramatically; a private donor will have a different funding process than a pharmaceutical company, for example.

-Funding for clinical trials is a complex, incredibly costly endeavor.
+Funding for clinical research studies is a complex, incredibly costly endeavor.
 Fortunately, clinical research organizations are highly diligent in their search for medical innovation.
 Regardless of the funding source, clinical research organizations have a responsibility to manage funds in a way that moves the organization toward a greater purpose: advancing medicine for all.

-Have you ever thought about participating in a clinical trial?
+Have you ever thought about participating in a clinical research study?
 You could be a part of history!
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
 This includes several pediatric studies across several age ranges.
-If you would like to join us in this crucial healthcare mission, consider applying for a clinical trial.
+If you would like to join us in this crucial healthcare mission, consider applying for a clinical research study.

 To get started, you simply need to fill out an online application.
 After that, within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.